sathibault/pelias-server/README.md

 $ pelias geonames import -i all
 ```

-This will take a long time.
+This will take a loooong time.
+Watch the indexed status which will
+reach > 11M.
+Elasticsearch is not populated with geonames.

+### Running the API.

+I don't use the API.
+To use do that, the pelias/Dockefile needs to be
+upgraded to node:4 and start the servier with the `pelias api start`
+command.